 Most of them will take you right by the Hudson River, while others are bit more inland.
-But what they all have in common is that they present awesome scenery, beginner-challenging hikes and an adventure you’ll love to try, especially if you’re a New Yorker.
+But what they all have in common is that they present awesome scenery, beginner-challenging hikes and an adventure you’ll love to try, especially if you’re a New Yorker and on a quick side note, as someone who lives there and has explored many amazing areas outside this state, I really underestimated how many amazing hikes you can explore in the Hudson River Valley and this list is just the beginning of many more trails I’ll add in the future!
+But for now:

-- 1 Here are the 10 best hiking trails on the Hudson River Valley:
+- 1 Here are the 10 best hiking trails on the Hudson River Valley (now 12):

-- 2 Here is a map of the Hudson River Valley:
+- 2 Here is a Hudson River Valley map (why this is important):

 - 3 1) Giant Stairs Palisades: